UWA Asia Pacific Heavyweight Championship

-The UWA Asia Pacific Heavyweight Championship (UWAアジアパシフィックヘビー級王座, UWA Ajia Pashifikku Hebī-kyū Ōza) is a single championship title in the Japanese professional wrestling promotion Real Japan Pro Wrestling (RJPW).
-The title was established in 2018 as part of a collaboration between RJPW and the revived Mexican Universal Wrestling Association.
+The UWA Asia Pacific Heavyweight Championship (UWAアジアパシフィックヘビー級王座, UWA Ajia Pashifikku Hebī-kyū Ōza) is a single championship title in the Japanese professional wrestling promotion Strong Style Pro-Wrestling (SSPW), formerly known as Real Japan Pro Wrestling (RJPW).
+The title was established in 2018 as part of a collaboration between SSPW and the revived Mexican Universal Wrestling Association.
 As it is a professional wrestling championship, the championship is not won not by actual competition, but by a scripted ending to a match determined by the bookers and match makers.
 On occasion the promotion declares a championship vacant, which means there is no champion at that point in time.
 This can either be due to a storyline, or real life issues such as a champion suffering an injury being unable to defend the championship, or leaving the company.

 As of 19 April 2022, there have been a total of five reigns.
 The current champion is Shogun Okamoto who is in his second reign.